Hi, I’m Danielle Binns.

 My baby wasn’t growing and had a broken heart.
 And it was all because of me.

 While I tried to follow the ‘feeding rules’ I knew Sienna wasn’t getting enough.
-At times I crossed the line in desperation to get something in that little body, even squeezing her cheeks to make room for a spoon.
-Playdates were also painful watching other babies happily feed themselves, while Sienna resisted the first bite.
-Every mom seemed to be in their element, while I was on the verge of a breakdown.
+At times I crossed the line in desperation to get something in that little body.

-I just wished I could feed my baby.
+I just wished I could feed my child.

 My gut told me something was wrong, but Sienna’s specialists remained hopeful that she would eventually catch-up.
 That day never came.
 At her first birthday, Sienna weighed 12 pounds placing her below the 0 percentile.
 The doctor’s finally agreed to investigate and genetic tests revealed our daughter had a rare mutation affecting her growth, appetite, and development – she was diagnosed with Russell-Silver Syndrome (RSS).
 My emotions didn’t know what to do with this new information…while we finally had clarity on why we had so many challenges, it was also more upsetting news.